-This parameter turns custom image settings On or Off.
-The Custom Size/Position controls are only displayed when Custom Size/Pos is On.
+Turns custom image settings On or Off.
+When Hide Inactive is on, the Custom Size/Position controls are only displayed when Custom Size/Pos is On.
 When Custom Size/Pos is Off, modified parameters are skipped in the menu system, and the UFC hardware is programmed for unity.